Is my family suitable for a companion dog?

 Making the most of a companion dog

-- Feeling better emotionally from the support of a companion dog
+- Feeling better emotionally

 - Increased confidence and independence

-- Improved sense of wellbeing
+- An improved sense of wellbeing

 You and your household

 We take the welfare of our dogs and also of the people who come into contact with them very seriously.
 That’s why we need to ask:

 Is there a sighted adult in your household who can support you with caring for your companion dog, including walking them safely on the lead and exercising them off the lead?
 If you would have to rely regularly on a dogsitter or someone who doesn’t live with you to take care of the dog, then a companion dog won’t be right for you.